 If a living donor isn't found, your child's name will go on a waiting list until a kidney from a deceased donor is matched to your child.
 The need for new kidneys is far greater than the number donated, so this can take a long time.

 You'll stay in close touch with the doctors and the rest of the health care team.
 Make sure they know how to reach you at all times.
 When a kidney is located, you'll need to go to the transplant center at a moment's notice.

-- eat healthy foods and follow any special diet recommendations from the doctor, nurse, or dietitian
+- follow any special diet recommendations/restrictions from the doctor, nurse, or dietitian

 - take all medicines as directed